abinit/abinit/doc/tutorial/gwr_intro.md

 !!! important

     At the time of writing, the following features are **not yet supported** in GWR:

         * Metallic systems as the our minimax meshes assume systems with an energy gap
         * Temperature effects at the electronic level are not taken into account as we work with the T = 0 formalism.
         * Only $\Gamma$-centered $\kk$-meshes are supported in GWR
         * PAW method

 The $\kk$-points and the band range for the QP corrections in $\Sigma_\nk$ can be specified in different ways.
-In the explicit approach, one uses [[nkptgw]] to specify the number of $\kk$-points in $\Sigma_nk$, [[kptgw]] determines the list of $\kk$-points in reduced coordinates, while [[bdgw]] specifies the band range for each $\kk$-point.
+In the explicit approach, one uses [[nkptgw]] to specify the number of $\kk$-points in $\Sigma_nk$, In this case, [[kptgw]] determines the list of $\kk$-points in reduced coordinates, while [[bdgw]] specifies the band range for each $\kk$-point.
 Alternatively, one can use [[gw_qprange]] to let ABINIT automatically select the wavevectors and the band range.
 This is particularly useful for self-consistent calculations or if all the QP corrections in the IBZ are wanted.